-Several people have asked me recently, if it is possible to stop a heat in dog.
+Several people have asked us, if it is possible to stop a heat in dog.
 They were unpleasant with the whole situation when the dog must not be let alone in the yard, had to be guarded, and were restless most of the time.

 To answer short, Yes, there is a method to stop a heat cycle in dogs.